Roadmap Implementation: Skin Sensitization

 - A position paper (Casati et al. 2017) summarizing workshop outcomes and ICATM recommendations.

-- A proposal to OECD for development of a test guideline for defined approaches to testing and assessment for skin sensitization (added to the OECD workplan in April 2017).
+- An OECD guideline for defined approaches to testing and assessment for skin sensitization (described in detail below).

 NICEATM and ICCVAM actively participate in the OECD Test Guidelines Programme, which supports the development of IATA and defined approaches.
 Recent activities include: